TartanLlama/sdb/.github/ISSUE_TEMPLATE/new-implementation.md

 ---
 name: New implementation
-about: Issue for noting a new implementation based on the book
+about: You've implemented a debugger based on the book and want to have it listed in this repository
 title: New implementation
 labels: ''
 assignees: TartanLlama